aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potm-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
-For a Python developer, who is trying to add a POTM to DOCM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+As a Python developer, if you are looking to add a feature to your application that can convert POTM to DOCM, then Aspose.Total for Python via .NET API can help you automate the conversion process.

+<h2>How Aspose.Total helps for potm to docm conversion</h2>
-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTM file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOCM format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing with different formats.
+It helps to convert POTM to DOCM in two steps.
+Firstly, it uses Aspose.Slides for Python via .NET API to convert POTM file to PDF.
+After that, it uses Microsoft Word Python API Aspose.Words for Python via .NET to save the created PDF into Microsoft Word as a DOCM format.

+The Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps to automate the conversion process.
+It is a powerful and reliable API that can be used to convert POTM to DOCM quickly and easily.
+It is also easy to use and provides a wide range of features that make it an ideal choice for developers.

+The Aspose.Slides for Python via .NET API is a powerful and reliable API that can be used to convert POTM to PDF quickly and easily.
+It is also easy to use and provides a wide range of features that make it an ideal choice for developers.
+It also provides a wide range of features such as support for various image formats, text formatting, and animation effects.

+The Microsoft Word Python API Aspose.Words for Python via .NET is a powerful and reliable API that can be used to save the created PDF into Microsoft Word as a DOCM format.
+It is also easy to use and provides a wide range of features that make it an ideal choice for developers.
+It also provides a wide range of features such as support for various document formats, text formatting, and document manipulation.

+Overall, Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps to automate the conversion process.
+It is a powerful and reliable API that can be used to convert POTM to DOCM quickly and easily.
+It is also easy to use and provides a wide range of features that make it an ideal choice for developers.

 {{% /blocks/products/pf/feature-page-summary %}}